Osceola County Inmate Search

 -

-Work Release Center: A minimum-security facility for low-risk inmates who are permitted to work in the community during the day while remaining in custody at night.
+Work Release Center: A minimum-security facility for qualifying inmates who are permitted to maintain employment in the community while serving their sentences.
+Pursuant to Florida Statutes § 951.24, this program allows eligible inmates to work during the day while returning to custody during non-working hours.

 -